 Dispute Negative Inaccuracies

 You might have outdated information lingering on your credit report or even incorrect items.
 The dispute process can take some time.
-You want to make sure your credit history is as strong as possible.
+You want to make sure your credit score is as strong as possible.
 That way, you can get approved and get the best mortgage rates possible when the time comes.

 Check Your Credit Score